boolean-uk/csharp-cloud-aws-day-5/GUIDE.md

    ```bash
    update-database
    ```
-   - If everything was set up correctly you should now be able to connect to your database with `TablePlus` or `Beehive` and see that your `DbSet` items in your DbContext are tables in the database.
+   - If everything was set up correctly you should now be able to connect to your database with `TablePlus` or `Beekeeper` and see that your `DbSet` items in your DbContext are tables in the database.

 5. Zip the backend
    - Navigate to your folder `backend.wwwapi` in git bash and run this command: